 What you might not expect is to have muscle pain in other areas of the body post-vaccination, but this is often the case.
 Some patients have even reported feeling like they just did a high interval impact training session.
 If the body aches are accompanied by a fever, the CDC recommends drinking lots of fluid and dressing lightly.
 Just like with any form of recovery, it will also help to get lots of rest and relaxation to facilitate healing.

-Post-Vaccination Body Pain: Explained
+COVID-19 Vaccine & Body Pain: Explained

 After your vaccine, the neutrophils or macrophages in your body are what create the signals that lead to body pain.
 Neutrophils are a type of white blood cell, and most of the white blood cells that create the immune system’s response are neutrophils.
 Macrophages are specialized cells involved in the detection, phagocytosis, and destruction of bacteria.
 They can also bring antigens to T cells and initiate inflammation by releasing molecules called cytokines.
 These cytokines are what cause symptoms of fever, chills, fatigue, and acute muscle pain.

 It is important to distinguish the key differences between inflammation and infection.
 Infections are related to bacteria, fungus, viruses, and they can sometimes lead to inflammation.
 Acute inflammation, on the other hand, is the body’s short-term process that occurs in response to tissue injury or detection of a potential threat, like what the body detects when given a vaccine.
 It is characterized by these five signals:

 Pain related to acute inflammation is due to the release of chemicals that stimulate nerve endings.

 As it relates to acute inflammation, redness is due to increased blood flow to the area.

 If the body pain reaches a certain level of severity, it can interfere with mobility in that body part.